(SOLVED) Can't Exit Recovery Mode

 Then wait, and it will install the image.
 From there, you can continue with the installation instructions, and it should work.
 If you're stuck in the same scenario I was, I hope this helps.

-RE: (SOLVED) Can't Exit Recovery Mode - Added by Emmett Brown 4 months ago
+RE: (SOLVED) Can't Exit Recovery Mode - Added by Emmett Brown over 4 years ago

 You can use ADB tool.